susanne-sundseth/Git-GH-for-writers/Section 2 Git and GH Basics.md

 > Do not make changes to previous commits.
 If you want to use info from a previous commit, copy it for use in your most current version.

 ### Best Practices for Committing
-* Commit often, ideally each commit contains just one major change such as added a section, deleted a section, or changed product name.
+* Commit often; ideally each commit contains just one major change such as added a section, deleted a section, or changed product name.
 * Include a clear concise description about the change in the commit command message.